OnlyPW/B1tpool/frontend/README.md

-# Litepool Frontend
+# B1tpool Frontend

-You can build and run the Litepool frontend and proxy to the production Litepool backend (for easier frontend development), or you can connect it to your own backend for a full Litepool development instance, custom deployment, etc.
+You can build and run the B1tpool frontend and proxy to the production B1tpool backend (for easier frontend development), or you can connect it to your own backend for a full B1tpool development instance, custom deployment, etc.

 Jump to a section in this doc: